Exodus (poem): Style and imagery

 Exodus brings a traditional "heroic style" to its biblical subject-matter.
 Moses is treated as a general, and military imagery pervades the poem.
 The destruction of the Egyptians in the Red Sea is narrated in much the same way as a formulaic battle scene from other Old English poems, including a 'Beast of Battle' motif very common in the poetry.
 According to Malcolm Godden, the allusion to battle within the poem is a way to illustrate that God defends his chosen people.

 The main story is suspended at one point to tell the stories of Noah and Abraham's sacrifice of Isaac.
 Some scholars consider this change of subject a feature of the "epic style" comparable with the similar digressions in Beowulf, while others have proposed it is a later interpolation.
-Edward B. Irving edited the poem twice, 1955 and 1981: the first edition excerpted the Noah and Abraham portion as a separate poem; on later reflection, Irving recanted, admitting it was an integrated part of the Exodus poem.
+Edward B. Irving edited the poem twice, in 1955 and 1981: the first edition excerpted the Noah and Abraham portion as a separate poem; on later reflection, Irving recanted, admitting it was an integrated part of the Exodus poem.
 There appears to be justification in patristic sermons for connecting the crossing of the Red Sea with these topics.